vedp2003/NBASalaryDataAnalysis/README.md

-# Predicting NBA Player Salaries - Data Science & Machine Learning
+# NBA Player Salary Prediction Dashboard - Data Science & Machine Learning

 This project focuses on analyzing NBA player performance data and predicting player salaries using data analysis and machine learning models.
 The analysis identifies key metrics influencing salaries and provides actionable insights through data visualization, database queries, and modeling.

 ---

-## Dataset
+## Datasets

 The dataset was sourced from Kaggle.
 The data can be downloaded from here: [NBA Salary Dataset](https://www.kaggle.com/datasets/loganlauton/nba-players-and-team-data).
 The two important datasets used are 'NBA Player Stats.csv' and 'NBA Salaries.csv'.
-We have also added these dataset csv files to this repository folder.
-We downloaded the zip file and extracted the CSV files, which are now available in this GitHub repository.
-Download these from the Github repository and ensure the data files are in the same directory as the other files including the Jupyter notebook.

 ---